 We strongly encourage students to attend one of our local audition.
 If you cannot attend our scheduled audition, you may submit a video/DVD audition with an application form.

-DUE BY: Audition videos must be postmarked February 22, 2019 or earlier.
+DUE BY: Audition videos must be postmarked no later than February 21st, 2020.